-- 30. While the Tennessee General Assembly was rejecting bill after bill that sought to add student ID cards to the voter ID list, it had made it easier for retirees to comply with the voter ID law and made it easier for additional older voters to vote by absentee balloting, which is exempt from the voter ID requirement.
+28. While the Tennessee General Assembly was rejecting bill after bill that sought to add student ID cards to the voter ID list, it had made it easier for retirees to comply with the voter ID law and made it easier for additional older voters to vote by absentee balloting, which is exempt from the voter ID requirement.
 Absentee voting is by excuse only in Tennessee.
 Previously, a voter could automatically vote absentee with no additional excuse if he or she was at least 65 years old.
 That specific excuse had been in the statute since 1994.
 1994 Pub.
 Acts, c.
 859, § 2 (eff.
 June 1, 1994).
-On April 27, 2012, HB 2174 as amended, a bill to lower the age from 65 to 60 temporarily until July 1, 2017, passed the Senate unanimously and the House by a vote of 74 to 16. - 31.
-HB 2174's sponsor Representative Debra Maggart, also the sponsor of the Tennessee House voter ID bill in 2011 (HB 007), noted on the House floor that absentee voters do not need to submit a copy of their voter ID.
+On April 27, 2012, HB 2174 as amended, a bill to lower the age from 65 to 60 temporarily until July 1, 2017, passed the Senate unanimously and the House by a vote of 74 to 16.

+29. HB 2174's sponsor Representative Debra Maggart, also the sponsor of the Tennessee House's companion voter ID bill in 2011 (HB 007), noted on the House floor that absentee voters do not need to submit a copy of their voter ID.
 She further explained that HB 2174 was passed with the voter ID requirement in mind, because "there were- are some people in the system out there that did not have a photo ID....so they could use an absentee ballot."
-Rep. Maggart was specifically referring to non-photo driver's licenses which had previously been issued to licensees aged at least 60 years old.
+Representative Maggart was specifically referring to non-photo driver's licenses, which had previously been issued to licensees aged at least 60 years old.
 To align both age thresholds, SB 2267 was enacted, signed by the Governor and became law at the same time as HB 2174 in 2012.
 SB 2267 allowed Tennessee DMV applicants to keep their non-photo driver's license if they turned 60 years old prior to January 1, 2013.
 However, if they turned 60 years old on or after January 1, 2013, they would be required to obtain a license with a photo.
 The sponsors of HB 2174 noticed that the interaction of SB 2267 with the voter ID law would create a class of voters ages 60 to 64 who only had non-photo driver's licenses but would not be able to avoid the voter ID requirement by simply voting absentee on the basis of being 65 years old or older (assuming one of the other limited excuses did not apply).
-The 2017 expiration of the age 60 threshold was added by the Senate, apparently on the belief that after five years' time, all the present holders of non-photo driver's licenses would have become at least 65 years old and thereby eligible to vote absentee and without photo ID even with the higher threshold.
-The General Assembly had deliberately acted to expand the range of older voters who could cast a ballot without presenting ID.
+The 2017 expiration of the age 60 threshold was added by the Senate, apparently on the belief that after five years' time all the present holders of non-photo driver's licenses would have become at least 65 years old and thereby eligible to vote absentee without a photo ID even with the higher age threshold.
+The General Assembly had deliberately acted to expand the range of older voters who could vote without presenting a phot ID, so that voters aged 60 to 64 who held non-photo driver's licenses would not have to acquire an Identification Only License at a Driver's Service Center in order to cast a ballot.